No-Death/GGn-Scripts/README.md

 * Check if the steam game is currently available on GGn when browsing the steam store.
 (Sidenote: Also extend this to be working on other gamestores)

 ## User Profile
-* Show/calculate what equipment to use to maximize current gold per hour.
+* Show/calculate what equipment to use to maximize current gold per hour. *Basics done, need to make it prettier and maybe add some more info*

 ## Shop
 * None